Case Study··3 min read

 The problem: calls as a black box

-A one-month audit showed direct losses: 23% of "hot" leads in the CRM didn't get a single call-back.
-14 deals worth €78,000 went to competitors purely because a rep forgot to call back on time.
+A one-month audit on this kind of project typically shows direct losses: 15–25% of "hot" leads in the CRM don't get a single call-back.
+A chunk of deals (typically 8–20 per month for a 6–10-rep team) goes to competitors purely because a rep forgot to call back on time.
+At an average ticket of €3,000–5,000, that's tens of thousands of euros in missed revenue per month.
 This isn't a rare situation — it's normal for companies without call analytics or call recording.

 How VoIP + CRM works together